 It shows the nature of the obstacles in the matter.
 If it is a favourable card, the opposing forces will not be serious, or it may indicate that something good in itself will not be productive of good in the particular connexion.

-Knight of Cups from the Rider Waite Smith Tarot Deck
+The Devil from the Waite Smith Tarot Deck

 This Crowns You

 It represents (a) the Querent's aim or ideal in the matter; (b) the best that can be achieved under the circumstances, but that which has not yet been made actual.

 The Emperor from the Waite Smith Tarot Deck

 Stability, power, protection, realization; a great person; aid, reason, conviction; also authority and will.